-SECTION 37.
+SECTION 26.
 G.S.
-18B-302(b) reads as rewritten:

-- "(b) Purchase or Possession.
-It shall be unlawful for: - (1) A person less than 21 years old to purchase, to attempt to purchase, or to possess malt beverages or unfortified wine; or - (2) A person less than 21 years old to purchase, to attempt to purchase, or to possess fortified wine, spirituous liquor, or mixed beverages. - (3) A person less than 21 years old to consume any alcoholic beverage." - SECTION 38.
+18B-302 is amended by adding the following new subsections to read:

+- "(j) Notwithstanding the provisions of this section, it shall not be unlawful for a person less than 21 years old to consume unfortified wine or fortified wine during participation in an exempted activity under G.S.
+18B-103(4), (8), or (11). - (k) Notwithstanding any other provisions of law, a law enforcement officer may require any person the officer has probable cause to believe is under the age of 21 and who has consumed an alcoholic beverage to submit to an alcohol screening test using a device approved by the Department of Health and Human Services.
+The results of any screening device administered in accordance with the rules of the Department of Health and Human Services shall be admissible in any court or administrative hearing or proceeding to prove that a person possessed or consumed an alcoholic beverage."

+PART XV.
+REQUIRING THAT CERTAIN DWI DEFENDANTS WHO ARE RELEASED FROM PRISON EARLY ARE TO BE ASSIGNED COMMUNITY SERVICE PAROLE OR HOUSE ARREST

+SECTION 27.
 G.S.
-18B-302 is amended by adding a new subsection to - "(j) Notwithstanding any other provisions of law, a law enforcement officer may require any person the officer has probable cause to believe is under the age of 21 and who has consumed alcohol to submit to an alcohol screening test using a device approved by the Department of Health and Human Services.
-The results of any screening device administered in accordance with the rules of the Department of Health

-1 and Human Services shall be admissible in any court or administrative proceeding to 2 prove that a person possessed or consumed an alcoholic beverage."

-PART XVIII.
-REQUIRING THAT DEFENDANTS WHO ARE RELEASED FROM PRISON EARLY ARE TO BE ASSIGNED TO HOUSE ARREST OR COMMUNITY SERVICE PAROLE

-SECTION 39.
-G.S.
-15A-1371(h) reads as rewritten:
+15A-1374 reads as rewritten: